 The student must demonstrate proficiency in two foreign languages or in one foreign language and an approved research tool.
 Foreign language proficiency is demonstrated when the student passes a language exam for reading comprehension.
 European studies students must demonstrate proficiency in French and German; at the discretion of the supervisory committee, an alternative language may be substituted if particularly pertinent to a student’s area of interest.
 Students in early modern history are required to study Latin in addition to French and German.
 (In this case, Latin may be taken for up to 4 units of credit, with advisor’s approval.)

-With the advisor’s approval, a PhD student may substitute the second language requirement with Digital Humanities or oral history.
-No degree units will be given for the research tool courses.
+With the advisor’s approval, a PhD student may substitute the second language requirement with Digital Humanities or Oral History.
+No degree units will be awarded for completing Digital Humanities.
+The Oral History course can be taken for 4-units when it is offered as a credit-bearing course.

-A demonstration of competence in three fields (a major field and two minor fields) is required of all history and American studies students.
+A demonstration of competence in three fields (a major field and two minor fields) is required of all history students.
 Students are eligible to take qualifying exams upon completion of the required units of coursework, completion of language requirements, and approval of two substantive research papers (as noted above).
-The student should check with the doctoral support secretary to make sure that his/her file is complete and reflects eligibility for the qualifying exams.

 The major field written exam is four hours and each minor field written exam is three hours.
 Students are expected to schedule with their examining committee well before the written exams a day and time for the one-hour oral that constitutes the final part of the qualifying exams.
 Students may not take any notes, books, computer disks/flash drives or any other device into the exam room unless by prior written permission of the professor giving the exam.